Croatia, Croatia: What to pack, what to wear, and when to go [2024]

 November

-If you visit Croatia during November, you are likely to see that it can be very chilly.
+If you vacation in Croatia during November, you are likely to notice that it is brisk.
 Temperatures tend to hover around the 40s F (single digits C) during the day, while at night they can dip into the 30s F (single digits C).
 Humidity is generally between 70 and 80% during the day.
-In terms of precipitation, you can expect it to rain a bit less than half of the time.
+In terms of precipitation, you can expect it to rain regularly.

 What to wear/what to pack: